Hondurans Await Result of a Presidential Election Locked in a Dead Heat

 A thin margin separates Trump-endorsed Tito Asfura of the National Party and Salvador Nasralla of the Liberals in a partial preliminary vote count.

 Hondurans have been left in the lurch, awaiting confirmation of who will be their next president.
-Almost 40 hours after polls closed on November 30, the head of the National Electoral Council (CNE) announced that the partial, preliminary results showed a “technical tie” between Nasry “Tito” Asfura of the National Party and Salvador Nasralla of the Liberal Party.
+Around 15 hours after polls closed on November 30, the head of the National Electoral Council (CNE) announced that the partial, preliminary results showed a “technical tie” between Nasry “Tito” Asfura of the National Party and Salvador Nasralla of the Liberal Party.

 Election authorities suspended the preliminary quick count on December 1 due to what they later said was a technical issue with the digital transmission of the votes.
 At that time, with 57 percent of tally sheets reported, the two leading hopefuls had each earned around 40 percent of the vote share with Asfura having a 515-vote advantage over Nasralla.
-At the restart of the public vote count in the afternoon of December 2, Nasralla pulled ahead of Asfura by over 5,000 votes with 64 percent of the sheets processed.
+At the restart of the public vote count in the afternoon of December 2, Nasralla seemed to have pulled ahead of Asfura, but by noon of December 4, with 86 percent of sheets processed, Asfura was again leading, this time by around 20,000 votes.

 In distant third place was Rixi Moncada, the candidate of the leftist, governing Liberty and Refoundation (Libre) party.
 Moncada served as both a finance (2022–2024) and defense secretary (2024–2025) in the administration of incumbent President Xiomara Castro, whose 2021 electoral victory with the Libre party—formed in 2011 with her husband, deposed ex-President Manuel “Mel” Zelaya (2006–2009)—broke up four decades of alternating Liberal and National presidencies.

-The next step?
-The CNE said they would move to a complete, manual count of the ballots.
-A winner must be declared by December 30.
+The CNE has moved to a manual count of the ballots, the results of which it must declare within 30 days of the election.
 This is a single-round election in which the candidate with the most votes becomes president.
-The inauguration takes place on January 27.
+The inauguration is scheduled for January 27.

 Fears of electoral fraud and voter concerns about jobs and insecurity loom over a three-way contest for the presidency.